iov-one/weave/docs/design.rst

 * Validation - CheckTx

-  Before including a transaction, or gossiping it to peers, every node will call ABCI:CheckTx to check if it is valid.
+  Before including a transaction, or gossiping it to peers, every node will call ``CheckTx`` to check if it is valid.
   This should be a best-attempt filter, we may reject transactions that are included in the block, but this should eliminate much spam

 * Execution of Blocks

-  After a block is written to the chain, we call a number of transactions to process it.
+  After a block is written to the chain, the tendermint engine makes a number of calls to process it.
+These are our hooks to make any *writes* to the datastore.

   * BeginBlock

     BeginBlock provides the new header and block height.
     You can also use this as a hook to trigger any delayed tasks that will execute at a given height.
-  (``Ticker``)
+    (see ``Ticker`` below)

   * DeliverTx - once per transaction

     DeliverTx is passed the raw bytes, just like CheckTx, but it is expected to process the transactions and write the state changes to the key-value store.
+This is the most important call to trigger any state change.

   * EndBlock

     After all transactions have been processed, EndBlock is a place to communicate any configuration changes the application wishes to make on the tendermint engine.
-  This can be changes to the validator set, to sign the next block, or changes to the consensus parameters, like max block size, max numbers of transactions per block, etc.
+    This can be changes to the validator set that signs the next block, or changes to the consensus parameters, like max block size, max numbers of transactions per block, etc.

   * Commit

     After all results are returned, a Commit message is sent to flush all data to disk.
-This is an atomic operation, and after a crash, the state should be that after executing block ``H`` entirely, or block ``H+1`` entirely, never somewhere in between (or else you are punished by rebuilding the blockchain state by replaying the whole chain...)
+This is an atomic operation, and after a crash, the state should be that after executing block ``H`` entirely, or block ``H+1`` entirely, never somewhere in between (or else you are punished by rebuilding the blockchain state by replaying the entire chain from genesis...)

 * Query

-  A client wishes to see the state without running the entire chain.
+  A client also wishes to *read* the state.
   To do so, they may query arbitrary keys in the datastore, and get the current value stored there.
 They may also fix a recent height to query, so they can guarantee to get a consistent snapshot between mutliple queries even if